 Today early in the morning we head towards Sarangkot.
 The Sarangkot hill is very popular for its best mountains and sunrise views.
 We start our trip early in the morning at around 5 am.
 Normally the sun rise at 6 am.
 After the sunrise and the mountain views we walk down from Sarangkot along with the view of Pokhara city and Phewa lake with green forest, across charming villages, terraced farming and Himalayan view.
 We walk for 4 to 5 hours.

 We walk through Pokhara’s traditional old bazaar- is colorful and is ethnically diverse.
 Newar architecture and craftsmanship is expressed in its temple and windows.
 The past richness is expressed in its art and craftsmanship, Bindhyabasini Temple is the center of religious activities in the old bazaar.
 It is dedicated to Goddess, Bhagawati, and another manifestation of Shati.
 People sacrifice animals believing that the god will fulfill their desires and wishes.
 Evening enjoy walking along the bank of Phewa Lake.

 Day 10: Hike to World Peace Pagoda and city walk in Pokhara (B)

-Early in the morning we take a 20 minutes boating at Phewa lake with the visit of island temple (Barahi temple) situated in the middle of phewa lake and climbs for 1 and ½ hrs through the forest grove.
+Early in the morning we take a 20 minutes boating at Phewa lake with the visit of island temple (Barahi temple) situated in the middle of phewa lake and climb for 1 and ½ hrs through the forest grove.
 The top marked by world peace pagoda offers tremendous view of the lake and Pokhara city with the backdrop of Annapurna and Manaslu range.
-Walk down through the Chore Patan for about 1 and ½ hrs.
-Visit Davis Fall, Gupteswor Cave and Tibetan Camp Refugee.
+Walk down through Chore Patan for about 1 and ½ hrs.
+Visit Davis Fall, Gupteswor Cave and Tibetan Refugee Camp.